Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: RKO-ACO for QMC-VSBPP

 \section{RKO-ACO for QMC-VSBPP}

-In this section, the implementation of the QMC-VSBPP using the RKO-ACO metaheuristic is described, including the generation of initial solutions, random-key decoding, post-processing, local search within the problem space, and objective function tie breakers.
+This section details the adaptation of the problem-agnostic RKO-ACO framework to solve the QMC-VSBPP.
+As RKO-ACO operates on random-key vectors, a problem-specific \textit{solution decoder} is required to map the continuous search space to the discrete problem space.
+We explain this decoding mechanism in detail, along with the generation of initial solutions, post-processing steps, local search procedure within the problem space, and tie-breaking criteria for the objective function.